USIL Corp

 Desk Research

-13 individual interviews were conducted via Zoom with employees from five different companies, including investors and department heads (men and women between 50 and 60 years old).
+Thirteen individual interviews were conducted via Zoom with employees from five companies, including investors and department heads (men and women between 50 and 60 years old).
+The objective was to understand their primary interests and informational needs regarding the corporation.
+Additionally, five-second tests were administered with different visual references to identify the predominant focal points of attention and evaluate users' initial response to different graphic proposals.

-Most have prior knowledge of the corporation.
+• Most have prior knowledge of the corporation.

-They have a limited technological profile.
+• They have a limited level of technological proficiency.

-The objective was to understand their main interests and informational needs regarding the corporation.
+The objective was to understand their primary interests and informational needs regarding the corporation.
 At the same time, five-second tests were administered with different visual references to identify the main focal points and evaluate users' initial response to different graphic proposals.

 Construction of structure

-Content organization was defined based on the user's primary informational needs and the client's brand exposure and positioning objectives.
+The content organization was defined based on the user's primary informational needs and the client's brand exposure and positioning objectives.

 Design

 Every element is where it should be: without unnecessary gaps or visual clutter.
 The images were optimized and enhanced with filters and borders that add dynamism without disrupting the graphical consistency.
+Finally, the design was designed to work equally well in the mobile version: accessible and adaptable.